 When it comes to a company’s bottom line, a more useful comparison to make is expense per employee.
 Some industries, like tech, are able to fit more employees in a smaller space, while other industries, like law firms, require more space per employee.
 By analyzing the cost of real estate on a per-employee basis, a company can gain an accurate picture of the true potential cost savings of moving from California to Austin.

 Read Next: How Much Office Space Do I Need?

-Even Sacramento, which is roughly 35% cheaper on a cost-per-sf basis compared to Austin, only constitutes a $3,547 savings per employee over Austin.
+Even Sacramento, which is roughly 35% cheaper on a cost-per-square-foot basis compared to Austin, only constitutes a $3,547 savings per employee over Austin.
 When you account for the relative salaries required based on the cost of living in each city, it’s clear that Austin is still the more affordable city.4

 Not sure how many square feet you might need?
 Use our Square Footage Calculator to find out!

-Although we didn’t dive into Austin’s cost of living, experienced workforce and favorable tax structure compared to California in this article, this rental rate comparison should shed light on one of the many reasons that making the move from California to Austin can positively impact a company’s bottom line.
+Although we didn’t dive into Austin’s cost of living, experienced workforce, and favorable tax structure compared to California in this article, this rental rate comparison should shed light on one of the many reasons that making the move from California to Austin can positively impact a company’s bottom line.

 1CBRE 4Q 2020 Austin Office Market Report

 2CBRE 4Q 2020 Los Angeles and San Diego Office Market Reports